Au Pair Girls: Production

 Au Pair Girls was director Val Guest's first sex comedy.
 Unfamiliar with the genre, he decided to view a number of foreign sex comedies in preparation, turning to ex-BBFC censor John Trevelyan for suggestions.
 The original script was adapted from a story by pornographic film producer David Grant.
 Guest disliked its explicit sexual content and made numerous revisions before agreeing to film it.

+Guest says "We had a lot of very good names in it.
+Upmarket names so it wouldn't just be a skin-flick."

 Principal photography began in January 1972.
 Shooting locations were based in and around London.
 The opening scenes were filmed at Heathrow Airport, with Mr Wainwright's office represented by Euston Tower and the Tryke family home by Oakley Court in Bray, Berkshire.
 Most of the scenes featuring Nan Lee (Me Me Lay) were filmed at Friar Park, George Harrison's mansion in Henley-on-Thames, Oxfordshire.

 Release and reception

 The film was released in September 1972.
+In 1988 Guest said "It made an awful lot of money, it went on cassette and we're still getting cheques in from it."

+Critical

-In a contemporary review, Derek Elley of The Monthly Film Bulletin was critical of the film: "Val Guest hits rock bottom with this humourless attempt at a sex comedy ...
+In a contemporary review, Derek Elley of The Monthly Film Bulletin wrote: "Val Guest hits rock bottom with this humourless attempt at a sex comedy ...
 Gabrielle Drake and Astrid Frank just manage to keep the film moving, but as the national jokes pile relentlessly on top of one another, the principal diversion becomes the spotting of familiar British faces in the unlikeliest of roles."

 Commentator Simon Sheridan describes the film as a "funky, swinging feast of fun".
 He adds that while many sex comedies of the 1960s and 70s stereotyped female au pairs as "sexually provocative sexpots", Au Pair Girls was the first British film to cast them as the main characters.

 Brian Davidson of Cinema Retro magazine writes that the film's "chauvinistic treatment of women" would make it objectionable to many modern audiences.
 He also argues that while the film is ostensibly a comedy, "at least half of its running time has little to do with humour.
 While on the one hand it is a celebration of the liberal sexual attitudes of the time ... on the other, it ultimately condemns those same attitudes."
 He considers the film unusual for the genre in its portrayal of Christa (Nancie Wait), whose unhappy story "forces us to reconsider our response to everything that has gone before."

 Guest rejected claims that the film is pornographic, instead calling it "art".
 In an interview with Cinema X magazine, he described the film's depiction of sex as "all fun; it's bubble.
 There is absolutely no violence or kinks.
 There are no lesbians, no queers and no whips; nothing like that at all."
 In his autobiography, he distanced himself from Au Pair Girls and his later sex comedy Confessions of a Window Cleaner, stating that he preferred to be remembered for his earlier work.